Successfully investing in Poland

 What challenges do German companies face during their business ventures into Poland?

-One of the challenges is Polish tax law and its frequent changes.
+The main challenge for German companies is Polish tax law and the fact that it is constantly changing.
 Starting an investment project in Poland involves several key decisions that have to be made at the very beginning of the investment process and have profound consequences later on, such as which legal form is the most appropriate.
-This determines the future tax implications and the investor’s liability.
+This determines the future tax implications and the investor's liability – for example, the CIT Act imposes tax on limited partnerships, thus leading to double taxation of profits earned by the general partner and limited partners.
+Yet another cause of difficulties is the amendment to the Polish Tax Act which changed the competent tax authorities for settling flat income tax (WHT) withheld from non-residents.

 Poland is by far Germany's largest trading partner in Eastern European business and Germany's fifth largest trading partner worldwide.
 What opportunities does this present for Polish-German cooperation?